-The main drivers of the change in the Solvency II ratio of Lifetri in 2024 were the step-down of the Ultimate Forward Rate (UFR), development of interest rates, additional required capital driven by the use of shorter-term swaps and swaptions and by lower loss-absorbing capacity of deferred taxes.
-These negative effects were partly offset by investment income from illiquid assets, effect of updated long-term expense assumptions and capital injected by the shareholder.
+The main drivers of the change in the Solvency II ratio of Lifetri Uitvaartverzekeringen in 2024 were the step-down of the Ultimate Forward Rate (UFR) and development of interest rates, more than offset by higher loss-absorbing capacity of deferred taxes and effect of updated long-term expense assumptions.

 The volatility of the Solvency II ratio is translated in Lifetri's capital management policy and consequently in the capital steering levels.
 These steering levels include significant buffers on top of the Solvency II threshold of 100%, safeguarding that Lifetri always delivers on the promises towards policyholders and always has capacity to absorb rare and unlikely stress scenarios as required by Solvency II.
-Should the ratio however drop to levels below Lifetri's minimum zone of 140% (2023: 135%), the norm solvency, Lifetri is pleased with the long-term commitment of its shareholder to support the Solvency II ratio.
-In 2024 the shareholder injected € 50.0 million in Lifetri because of the pressure on the Solvency II ratio.
+Should the ratio however drop to levels below Lifetri Uitvaartverzekeringen's minimum zone of 135%, the norm solvency, Lifetri is pleased with the long-term commitment of its shareholder to support the Solvency II ratio.